 Thank you for your assistance in this matter.

-Academy Scouts are employed by Tottenham Hotspur and are bound by the rules of the Premier League and The Football League which mean that they must conduct themselves in an ethical and professional manner and observe the highest standards of integrity and fair dealing.
+Academy scouts are employed by Tottenham Hotspur and are bound by the rules of the Premier League and The Football League which means that they must conduct themselves in an ethical and professional manner, and observe the highest standards of integrity and fair dealing.

 A scout will talk with the parents/managers and/or teachers of a player.

-If you are approached by an Academy Scout and wish to verify his identity, please contact the Academy via email on email@example.com by calling020 8506 9827.
+If you are approached by an Academy scout and wish to verify his identity, please contact the Academy via email on firstname.lastname@example.org.

 We give you this reassuring information because we are aware that there are people who look to exploit the hopes of young players wanting to join a football club like Tottenham Hotspur.